Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: Graphs on surfaces

 \subsection{Nodes and interior vertices}

-For each boundary component of the surface $\Sigma$ there is a ``peripheral'' cycle on $\G$, consisting of those vertices and edges bounding the same complementary component as the boundary component.
+For each boundary component $C$ of the surface $\Sigma$ there is a ``peripheral'' cycle on $\G$, bounding the annular complementary component whose other boundary is $C$.
 We select from this cycle a (possibly empty) set of vertices.
 The union of these special vertices over all boundary components will be the nodes $\No$; the non-node vertices are \textbf{interior vertices} (even though these may be on the boundary of $\Sigma$).

-Planar maps, in which $\Sigma$ is topological disk, are examples of surface graphs: these are called \textbf{circular planar graphs} in \cite{CIM}.
+Planar maps, in which $\Sigma$ is a topological disk, are examples of surface graphs: these are called \textbf{circular planar graphs} in \cite{CIM}.
 In this case the nodes are a subset of the vertices on the outer face.